founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY revenue_euros DESC;
 ```

-**Expected output interpretation:** Percent contribution of each category to yearly revenue — useful for strategic category investments.
+**Output interpretation:** Percent contribution of each category to yearly revenue — useful for strategic category investments.

 ---
 # Ad Hoc -Intermediate Queries